NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

 ## Statistics

-Statistics displayed by the Network Monitor include:
+Statistics displayed by EthStats Lite include:

 * Nodes in the network.
 Metrics for nodes include:
     - Information about the last received block such as block number,